narayananpp/narayananpp.github.io/_projects/1_project.md

     We utilize the above reward structure proposed in the paper "Walk-these-Ways" for training our Policy.
 </div>

+By implementing asymmetric rewards, our approach differentiates between robots navigating flat surfaces and those traversing uneven terrain.
+On flat surfaces, the emphasis is placed on learning and accurately tracking behavioral commands.
+Conversely, for robots navigating uneven terrain, the priority shifts to effectively tracking velocity and successfully traversing the challenging landscape, with less strict adherence to auxiliary commands.

+Additionally, we integrate _Control Barrier Function-based rewards_ to imbue our controller with less aggressive and more energy-efficient locomotion.

-Looking ahead, we envision leveraging **diffusion models** to further enhance our approach.
+Looking ahead, we envision leveraging **Diffusion models** to further enhance our approach.

+A detailed report of this work is available under "**Publications and Technical Reports**" subsection of this webpage.